guillaumedelaloy/Churn_analysis/README.md

 ## Conclusions

-conclusion 1: We can predict with good performances the churn of customers conclusion 2: The tenure, contract, Internet service, type of payment and monthly charges are the 5 most important factors to determine the churn. conclusion 3: We know that the categories tenure < 20, monthly contract, with fiber optic, paying by electronic check who have high monthly charges are the categories that increase the churn probability
+conclusion 1: We can predict with good performances the churn of customers

+conclusion 2: The tenure, contract, Internet service, type of payment and monthly charges are the 5 most important factors to determine the churn.

+conclusion 3: We know that the categories tenure < 24, monthly contract, with fiber optic, paying by electronic check who have monthly charges above 60 are the categories that increase the churn probability

 ## What's next ?